Tanishqfarkya5/Synthetic-Music-Generation-Using-Autoencoders/README.md

 - Useful for tasks such as music data compression, noise reduction, anomaly detection in audio signals, and generative music composition.
 - Serves as a foundation for exploring real-world datasets for advanced music generation.

-Let me know if you'd like additional details or ideas to enhance the project! 🎵✨
+Let me know if you'd ideas to enhance the project! 🎵✨